saidvandeklundert/saidvandeklundert.github.io/_posts/2021-3-1-schedule.md

 Collecting device backup at 11:28:59.
 ```

-Note that with <b>schedule.run_pending()</b>, the intended behavior for that method is to run jobs that are pending.
+Note that with <b>schedule.run_pending()</b>, the intended behaviour for that method is to run jobs that are pending.
 Something scheduled to run every 10 seconds can only be run often enough if <b>run_pending()</b> is called at the same interval or faster.
 For instance, a job with a 10 second interval will only run once per minute if <b>run_pending()</b> is called once per minute.

 Let's proceed and add another job to the schedule.
 Instead of just collecting the backup, we also collect additional facts that describe the device: